benjaminalt/benjaminalt.github.io/_posts/2018-04-09-object-tracking-using-spiking-neural-networks.md

 categories: [Neural Networks, Human Brain Project]
 ---

 Last semester, I had the fortune of doing some work with the [Human Brain Project](https://www.humanbrainproject.eu/en/), an EU-funded research project with the aim of understanding, mapping and partly reconstructing the human brain through computer simulations and actual hardware.
 Using the [Neurorobotics Platform (NRP)](https://neurorobotics.net/), an environment for developing and running experiments with spiking neural networks and simulated robots, I implemented a closed loop control-based solution for tracking an object in space using spiking neural networks.
 In this post, I am outlining spiking neural networks, the Neurorobotics platform and how one can implement simple control loops for solving tracking tasks using spiking neural networks and the NRP toolset.
+The code for the corresponding NRP experiment can be found [on GitHub](https://github.com/Scaatis/hbpprak_perception).

 # Spiking Neural Networks